rickb777/runtemplate/README.md

    - verbose info messages

  * key:value ...
-   - (optional) supply a (list of) key/value pairs that are passed in to the template. `true` and `false` are converted to booleans, allowing conditional blocks within your templates.
+   - (optional) supply a (list of) simple key/value pairs that are passed in to the template. `true` and `false` are converted to booleans, allowing conditional blocks within your templates.

  * key=value ...
-   - (optional) supply a (list of) key/value pairs that are passed in to the template. `true` and `false` are converted to booleans, allowing conditional blocks within your templates.
-Extra synthetic values are also added, making it really easy to generate source code.
-This is described further below.
+   - (optional) supply a (list of) key/value pairs that are passed in to the template.
+These are often Go types; extra synthetic values are also added, making it really easy to generate source code.
+This is described further below. `true` and `false` are converted to booleans, allowing conditional blocks within your templates

 The option parser will also infer the template and output file names, so it is also permitted to use